 Kellogg College, Reuben College and St Cross College do not have Royal Charters and, for accounting purposes, are departments of the University.
 As such, their financial results are consolidated into the University's financial statements.

-As at 14 March 2023, incoming resources for the colleges amounted in aggregate to £587m, a rise of 24% on the previous year.
-Resources expended rose by 33% to £630m.
+As at 6 February 2024, incoming resources for the colleges amounted in aggregate to £667m, a rise of 13.7% on the previous year.
+Resources expended fell by 8% to £578m.

-Income from trading, representing the colleges' commercial activity with third parties and some one-off trading gains, was £51m.
-This was up from £4.7m in the previous year, which had reflected the Covid impact on conference income and reduced surplus room rentals to non-students.
+Income from trading, representing the colleges' commercial activity with third parties and some one-off trading gains, was £28m.
+This was down from £51m in the previous year, which included a significant one-off transaction.

-Net expenditure resources before gains on investments totalled £43m loss against £4m profit in 2020-21.
+Net incoming resources before gains on investments totalled £90m profit against £43m loss in 2021-22.

-The Colleges continued to achieve investment growth in 2021-22 as stock and property markets recovered from the Covid downturn, with total college endowments valued at £6.4bn at the year end.
+The Colleges achieved a more subdued investment growth in 2022-23 over 2021-22 with markets remaining volatile, and total college endowments were valued at £6.4bn at the year end.